 Definition:

 Absolute permeability is the measure of the ability of a fluid to flow through the permeable rock.
 In the case of absolute permeability, it is assumed that only one type of fluid is present in the pore spaces of a rock.
-This value of absolute permeability is then used to calculate the relative permeability of a rock in which it is considered that fluids are flowing in the pore spaces of rock simultaneously.
+This value of absolute permeability is then used to calculate the relative permeability of a rock, in which fluids are considered to be flowing in the pore spaces of rock simultaneously.

 Equations & Formula For Absolute Permeability Calculation:

 A lab experiment is performed to calculate the absolute permeability of a fluid by flowing fluid of known viscosity through a core sample at a determined flow rate and differential pressure.
-After obtaining all the requirements that it is then put in the absolute formula equation above a value of permeability is calculated.
+After obtaining all the requirements, it is put in the absolute formula equation above, and a permeability value is calculated.
 The simple setup of this experiment is shown in Figure 1:

 Figure 1: Linear Flow Diagram (Drilling Formulas)